Have you been struggling with difficult feelings for quite some time?

-A Mental Health Therapist could help you find ways to cope and feel better.
+A Mental Health Professional could help you understand your difficulties, find ways to cope and feel better.

-‘Mental Health Therapists’ could include a counsellor, psychologist, psychological therapist, psychiatrist, mental health nurse or family therapist.
+‘Mental Health Professional’ include a counsellor, psychologist, psychological therapist, psychiatrist, mental health nurse or family therapist.

 Child and Adolescent Mental Health Service (CAMHS)